ShotSpotter Inc. (SSTI) and Adobe Inc. (NASDAQ:ADBE) Contrasting side by side | New Business Observer

 |55.15

-Table 1 demonstrates ShotSpotter Inc. and Adobe Inc.’s gross revenue, earnings per share (EPS) and valuation.
+Demonstrates ShotSpotter Inc. and Adobe Inc. earnings per share (EPS), gross revenue and valuation.

 Profitability